 “What are you doing here kid?” asked Runir, frowning.

-“Claire, we can talk later.
-It isn’t safe here.” said Kai, speaking to her without facing her.
+“Clare, we can talk later.
+It isn’t safe here,” said Kai, speaking to her without facing her.

 A ring of violet flames erupted around us, swirling as it closed in.
 Kai waved his hand and the flames dispersed.

 I shifted my gaze to the sky and saw him standing there with his hands behind his back.
 I felt my anger bubbling up again when I saw how relaxed he was; how completely and utterly sure that we couldn’t do anything to him.

 But what made me feel even worse was that I couldn’t help but think that he was right.

 No!
 He’s wrong!
 I can’t accept that!
 I have to defeat him, I have to crush him!

 “Kai!
 You’re the only one who can hit him directly so you’re the vanguard.
 Lily, Amy and I’ll cover you from here,” Runir said, calmly.

 “Right, take care of Clare,” said Kai, as he floated towards Origin.
 “Not interested in the hot springs, eh?
 How about going for a dip in the ocean instead?”
 He smirked as he rushed forward.

 He thrust his fist but Origin blocked it with his arm.
 Kai followed up with another swing which was stopped just as easily.
 Soon, a flurry of punches rained down on Origin, who kept parrying them at dizzying speeds.

 Kai feinted with a jab and Origin raised his arm to block it, leaving himself open to a kick that caught him squarely in the chest.